aungthawe/hotel-reservation/README.md

 2. Make sure Java and Maven are installed.
 3. Update `application.properties` with your database credentials.
 4. Run the application using:
 5. Visit `http://localhost:1999` in your browser.

 DEFAULT ROLES (example)
 ------------------------
 - Manager: Manages all rooms, users, reservations, Can edit any reservation.
 - Staff: Can submit reports, Can see reservation
-- Customer: Can book rooms, submit reviews, Edit Account and Payment
+- Customer: Can book rooms, submit reviews, Edit Account and Payment, Edit reservation

 DATABASE NOTES
 --------------